 Tips and general guidelines:

-- Most people use Microsoft PowerPoint to make their posters – if this is the first poster you ever make, get some help with getting started.
+• Most people use Microsoft PowerPoint to make their posters – if this is the first poster you've ever made, ask your supervisor for some help with getting started.

 Research Email Template